psychemedia/winter-tales/src/twelve_months.md

 > Marushka, down trodden, lives with her step-mother and step-sister, Holena.
 Even though it is January, and the depth of Winter, her step-mother sends her out to find March violets; she goes up the mountain, sees a fire around which are twleve stone, with twelve men sitting on them.
 On the largest stone, a man with a white beard and a club: January.
 They ask what she is doing; January swaps with March, and as the girl departs, she finds violets.
 The step-mother sends her to find strawberries; she returns to the mountain, january swaps with June, and she finds strawberries; her step-mother sendfs her out for red apples, January swaps with September, and she finds red apples, but may only pick two.
 Holena sets off to find more, is disrepectful to January.
 He waves the stick round his head, the fire dies down.
 Holena is lost in a Winter strom.
 Her mother goes out to find her and she is lost too.
 Marushka lives ever after.

-Originating (I think?) from a Czech fairy tale by Bozena Nemcova, the earliest appearance I have found for it is in an 1866 collection of tales translated from Edouard Laboulaye:
+Originating from a Czech fairy tale by Bozena Nemcova, the earliest appearance I have found for it is in an 1866 collection of tales translated from Edouard Laboulaye:

 ```{admonition} In *Laboulaye's fairy book*, 1866
 :class: dropdown